ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 Try to update **anchor game** using registry of **likely valid games**.

 - Callable by anyone.
-- Find the latest (comparing on l2BlockNumber) valid game you can find in the register within a fixed amount of gas.
+- Find the most recent (comparing on l2BlockNumber) valid game you can find in the register within a fixed amount of gas.
   - Fixed gas amount ensures that this function does not get more expensive to call as time goes on.
 - Use this as input to `updateAnchorGame`.